Physics Graduate Student Curriculum

 Assistantships and Fellowships

-Graduate Assistantships are not a form of permanent employment.
-Teaching Assistantships will be terminated after four years.
-Assistantships can be terminated for other reasons, like failing to perform the required teaching duties, or failing to maintain satisfactory academic progress.
+Assistantships can be terminated for failing to perform the required teaching duties, or failing to maintain satisfactory academic progress.
 A Teaching Assistantship is expected to require approximately 20 hours per week, on average, throughout the semester.

 Conflict of Interest